niklaushirt/cp4waiops-training/_STUFF/FROM_ZERO_TO_HERO.md

 Click on the red `Create Incident Memory Leak` button

-This will create alerts and a story in AI Manager.
+This will create alerts and a story in AIManager.

 ![demo](/cp4waiops-training/pics/demo01.png)

 <div style="page-break-after: always;"></div>

-#### 3.4.1.2 Login to AI Manager as demo User
+#### 3.4.1.2 Login to AIManager as demo User

-* Open the AI Manager URL from the above
+* Open the AIManager URL from the above
 * Click on `Enterprise LDAP`
 * Login as `demo` with the password `P4ssw0rd!`

-ℹ️  Give it a minute or two for all events and anomalies to arrive in AI Manager and Slack.
+ℹ️  Give it a minute or two for all events and anomalies to arrive in AIManager and Slack.

 ![demo](/cp4waiops-training/pics/demo02.png)